belighted/ubuntu-belighted/README.md

 * A computer running Windows 11;

+**NOTE: to bypass the internet connection from the Windows 11 OOBE (Out Of the Box Experience), follow the steps 19 and 20 from [this guide](https://pureinfotech.com/bypass-internet-connection-install-windows-11/).**

 ### Preparing Windows for Ubuntu

 Open the Disk Management utility by pressing **[WinKey]+[R]** and typing *diskmgmt.msc* in the dialog box.
 Hit **[Enter]** to continue.